Dr. Alex Stone, DPT, CSCS

 • 55mm or 2.17 inches

-In addition to the Theracup and the cups, the device comes with a USB-C cable for charging and a basic manual in different languages.
+In addition to the Theracup and the suction cups, the smart cupping device comes with a USB-C cable for charging and a basic manual in different languages.

-You will only find a basic user manual.
+You will only find a basic user Theracup manual.

 This smart cupped device is very compact: 4 inches tall and 2.3 inches wide with the cup mounted.
 It’s also very light, weighing 8 ounces (228 grams) according to our scale.
 It has a quality feel, as you’d expect from Therabody.

-The cups are all made of transparent, tinted acrylic plastic, but they look slick with nice rounded edges.
-The Theracup feels pleasant to the touch, and even though it’s mostly plastic, it has rubber around it.
+The glass suction cups are all made of transparent, tinted acrylic plastic, but they look slick with nice rounded edges.
+The Theracup feels pleasant to the touch, and even though it’s mostly plastic, it has rubber around it for better suction.

 Therabody took a simple, minimalist approach here—nothing feels overdone.
 The blue rubber ring on top adds to the overall visual appeal.